Introduction to Women's and Gender Studies

 Upon successful completion of this course, students will be able to:

-- Describe the key events in the history of feminist movement in the United States.
+- Describe the key events in the history of feminist movements in the United States.

 - Identify the ways in which race, class, gender, and sexuality function in our society as systems of oppression and privilege.